Tierra Whack's Labor Of Self-Love, From Car Wash To Critical Mass

 Five summers before Philly native Tierra Whack reinvented the music video with Whack World — the ADHD-friendly audiovisual project of 15 60-second songs that made her 2018's darling of innovation — she could be found soaking up suds in that same corner lot.
 This was her first job, the detour in Whack's origin story on her way to shifting the culture with 15 minutes of Internet magic.
 In a sense, the car wash wound up being the springboard to her future.

 Now she's so far gone that the biggest award show in the music industry can't even keep up.
-When the Recording Academy nominated Whack in the Best Music Video category for the 2019 Grammys, most fans naturally assumed she'd earned the recognition for her groundbreaking debut, Whack World.
+When the Recording Academy nominated Whack in the best music video category for the 2019 Grammys, most fans naturally assumed she'd earned the recognition for her groundbreaking debut, Whack World.
 She had not.
-Even Wikipedia got it wrong.
-(At press time, the first graph of Whack's wiki entry still read that Whack World received "a Best Music Video nomination for the 2019 Grammy Awards.")
+(Even Wikipedia got it wrong: At press time, the first graph of Whack's wiki entry still read that Whack World received "a Best Music Video nomination for the 2019 Grammy Awards.")
 Instead, her Grammy nod is for "Mumbo Jumbo," the avant-grotesque loosie of a music video released in October 2017 that introduced Whack's deranged sense of humor and earned high praise from her earliest celebrity adopter, Solange Knowles.

 Technically, Whack World isn't eligible for a Best Music Video nomination: It's an album, not a song; a short film more than a short form video.
 But the disconnect is also a classic case of the Grammys being the Grammys.
-Whack may have captured the zeitgeist, but conquering the Academy's chronic, come-lately miscategorizing of popular music — and works by black artists, in particular — is a whole other thing.
+Whack may have captured the zeitgeist, but conquering the Academy's chronic come-lately miscategorizing of popular music — and of works by black artists, in particular — is a whole other thing.
 What's worse is it comes one year after Neil Portnow, outgoing president and CEO of the Recording Academy, had the nerve to suggest that the dearth of women nominated in 2018 could be rectified if only female artists would "step up."
 Yet, even the wrong recognition from the right institution is confirmation of the distance Whack has come.
 "It doesn't matter what I'm getting nominated for," she tells me, expressing gratitude during a recent conversation.
 "It's all my work."

 And so it is.

-Though it's fashionable to ascribe black girls with all sorts of magical properties nowadays, Whack World is a product of playful invention.
+Though it's fashionable to ascribe all sorts of magical properties to black girls nowadays, Whack World is a product of playful invention.
 The idea of work — coupled with the historic devaluation of black women's labor in this country — permeates the backstory behind Whack's creative evolution.
 It's easy to be wowed by her nonstop oddity; the harder part is acknowledging the foresight of an artist who defies easy categorization.
 Her brief but stunning debut isn't the only thing being grossly overlooked.
 It shouldn't be lost on anyone that the same drive she applied to make a gambit out of grinding at a car wash propelled Whack to step up in an industry notoriously wack at recognizing next-level talent.

 Old-school car washes like the one on Ponce are designed to feel like existential carnival rides for customers who want the thrill of a cathartic purge without ever having to get their hands wet.
 The 20-year-old landmark is on its second life since being swallowed up by the national Mister Car Wash chain around 2012, the same summer Whack worked there.
 The street has undergone its own dramatic makeover since the late '90s, from eccentric cultural crossroads to something resembling a gentrified gateway today.
 I used to get my car washed there all the time back when it was still called Cactus.
 A huge, green, cartoonish cactus sign stood out front, like some kind of desert oasis, beckoning a never-ending stream of automobiles that spilled onto the main street all day on the weekends.
 Sometimes it felt like the most desegregated corner lot in all of Atlanta.
 From soccer moms in minivans to rap stars pushing Maseratis, everybody pulled up.